win-llc/guacamole-keycloak-nginx/README.md

 ## To customize:

-Find all instances of rfa.net, and replace them to you're liking
+Find all instances of winllc-dev.com, and replace them to you're liking

 ```
-grep -R rfa.net | grep -v Binary
+grep -R winllc-dev.com | grep -v Binary
 ```

-**Please note:**  haproxy sni requires *uniq* certs for *each* backend so you'll need separate certs for guacamole and keycloak

 ## To use